A combination theorem for hierarchically quasiconvex subgroups, and application to geometric subgroups of mapping class groups: Introduction

 \subsection{Acknowledgements}

 Firstly, I would like to thank my supervisor, Alessandro Sisto, for his constant support (even during the summer break) and several hints.
 Moreover, this paper arose as a side quest in a bigger, slightly unrelated project (talk about serendipity); so I am grateful to Yago Antolin, Matt Cordes, Giovanni Sartori, and Alessandro Sisto for numerous contributions to the first half of the paper, and for letting me publish it in this form.
+Finally, I thank the referee for the numerous comments that improved the exposition.